 2. Prophylaxis against M avium complex infection

 Patients whose CD4 counts fall to below 75–100 cells/mcL should be given prophylaxis against M avium complex infection.
-Clarithromycin (500 mg orally twice daily) and azithromycin (1200 mg orally weekly) have both been shown to decrease the incidence of disseminated M avium complex infection by approximately 75%, with a ...
+Clarithromycin (500 mg orally twice daily) and azithromycin (1200 mg orally weekly) have both been shown to decrease the incidence of disseminated M avium complex infection by approximately ...